hghazni/harry_doit/README.md

 # DoIT Home Assignment
 By Harry Ashton

+> Make sure to be using Node version ^16 to run unit tests

 This assignment aims to show the candidates ability to create robust components in the environment we are using at DoiT.

 ## Goal